MUSC4631 Secondary Music Curriculum 1

 - This unit comprises a detailed study of the practices and procedures for teaching class music focusing on lower and middle secondary levels.

-- Typically this unit is assessed in the following ways: (1) designing listening activities; (2) lesson plans; and (3) semester portfolio.
+- Indicative assessments in this unit are as follows: (1) designing listening activities; (2) lesson plans; and (3) semester portfolio.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.